Blog

 4. Keeping appointments:

-You wouldn't say it but with regard to customer service, etc., French people are punctual.
+You wouldn't say it but with regard to customer service etc., French people are punctual.
 They set high standards and expect appointments to be kept.
 In daily life, however, this is less so.
-Here we Dutch are of the agreement = agreement.
+Here, we Dutch like to keep our promises.

 5.Personal contact:

-French customers greatly value personal contact in customer service.
-The French like a personal approach where the interaction is of a high level.
-The Dutch are somewhat more focused on efficiency.
+French customers highly value personal contact in customer service.
+The French like a personal approach where interaction is of a high level.
+The Dutch are a bit more focused on efficiency.

 6. Work ethics:

-French people work longer hours and have longer breaks at noon.
-In the Netherlands, we still work a lot of 9 a.m. to 5 p.m. with a half-hour break.
+French people work longer hours and have longer breaks in the afternoon.
+In the Netherlands, we still work a lot of 9am to 5pm with half an hour breaks.
 For companies that have French customers, this is something to consider.
 They may want to contact you during their break and after work.
-Then, of course, you have to be available at the times your French customer wants to reach you.
+Then, of course, you need to be available at the times your French customer wants to reach you.

 7. Negotiations: